-LA Sheriff to politicians: emphasize trust in justice system
+LA Sheriff to politicians: Emphasize trust in justice system

-The shooting occurred in Compton, one of the communities that makes up South Los Angeles, an area with a large Black population that has long been a flashpoint for racial tension and mistrust of police.
-Hundreds marched to the Sheriff’s Department South LA station on Saturday to protest the fatal shootings of a Black man on Aug.
+The shooting occurred in Compton, one of the communities near South Los Angeles, an area with a large Black population that has long been a flashpoint for racial tension and mistrust of police.
+Hundreds marched Saturday to the Sheriff’s Department South LA station to protest the fatal shootings of a Black man on Aug.
 31 and a Black teenager in 2018.

-Both were killed by deputies from the station, which also is the workplace of the deputies targeted Saturday.
+Both were killed by deputies from the station, which is about 6 miles (9.66 kilometers) from where the deputies were targeted Saturday.
 After that shooting, a handful of protesters gathered outside the hospital where the deputies were treated and tried to block the emergency room entrance.
 Videos from the scene recorded protesters shouting expletives at police and at least one yell “I hope they ... die.”

 “They’re out there doing their job and yet we have people fanning the flames of hatred and just turning up the volume when we don’t need it.
 We need to be turning it down,” Villanueva said.
 “Particularly our elected officials and civic leaders and sports figures, they need to start emphasizing trust in the system, due process.”

-Villanueva did not specify any particular people but many politicians and athletes have harshly criticized police and called for defunding departments in the wake of police shootings of George Floyd in Minneapolis and Jacob Blake in Kenosha, Wisconsin.
+Villanueva did not specify any particular people but many politicians and athletes have harshly criticized police and called for defunding departments in the wake of the killing of George Floyd, a Black man who died in Minneapolis after a white officer pressed a knee to his neck, and shooting of Jacob Blake in Kenosha, Wisconsin.

 The NBA playoffs were delayed last month when Los Angeles Lakers star LeBron James and other stars supported the Milwaukee Bucks’ decision not to play following Blake’s shooting.
 U.S. Open winner Naomi Osaka of Japan wore masks with the names of Black victims of violence throughout the tennis tournament.

-Note: This story has been corrected to show George Floyd was not shot.